megicalcompany/megical-easyaccess-example-android/README.md

 Web-page contains app-link which you can use to open example app and automatically register client.

-Registration token is one time only and it is used to fetch openId client data from test-service.
+Registration token can be used only once.
+It is used to fetch openId client data from test-service.

-Resource returns auth-service, client data and one time client registration token for auth-service.
+Resource returns auth-service url, client data and one time client registration token for auth-service.

 ```
 val (